seraph776/Codeguppy50CodeChallenges/README.md

 <h2 id="overview"> 💡 Overview </h2>

-These are 50 coding challenges from [Codeguppy.com ](https://codeguppy.com/)
+This repo is collection of code challenges from [Codeguppy.com ](https://codeguppy.com/)

-- Although intended for beginners, advanced users can have fun too
-- Try to solve at least 1 coding challenge per day
-- Any solution that you find is a good solution... we are not looking for the perfect solution
 - The complete list of Code Questions can be found [here](https://github.com/seraph776/Codeguppy-50-Code-Challenges/blob/main/QUESTIONS.md).
+- Although the questions intended for beginners - advanced users can have fun too
+- If you would like to contribute, any solution that you submit is a good solution...
+It does not have to be a perfect solution
 - The challenges are designed to be solved with either `Python`, `JavaScript`, or `CPP` language constructs